dharmawanmul/TugasBesarOOPL2019/README.md

     }
 ```

-The code at LoginEmployee.java that passes an object to another controller
+The code at LoginEmployeeController.java that passes an object to another controller
 ```java
     public void loadParkingAttendantsStage(Employee temp) throws IOException {
         FXMLLoader loader = new FXMLLoader();